alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 E[flips] \ge \sum_{k=1}^\infty 2 \cdot \frac{1}{2^k} = 2
 $$

-and as we have shown earlier, this lower bound is acheivable. $$\blacksquare$$
+and as we have shown earlier, this lower bound is achievable. $$\blacksquare$$

-(You can adapt this to prove optimality bounds for $$p$$ with finite binary decimal expansions, which I'll leave as an exercise.)
+(For $$p$$ with finite binary expansions, you can do better than $$2$$ expected flips.
+Proving the optimal bound for that is left as an exercise.)

 In Conclusion...
 -----------------
 Every coin in your wallet is now an arbitrarily biased bit generating machine that runs at proven-optimal efficiency.
-Now. if you run into a bridge troll who demands you simulate several flips of a biased coin with $$p = 1/\pi$$, you'll be ready.
+If you run into a bridge troll who demands you simulate several flips of a coin that lands heads
+$$1/\pi$$ of the time, you'll be ready.